ss26/ORB-SLAM/README.md

 # Deploying ORB-SLAM in a mobile robot

 This repository describes the installation and usage of ORB-SLAM in a mobile robot using Raspberry Pi and Pi Camera V2, courtesy of Gautham Ponnu & Jacob George who implemented this project for their MEngg Design Project @ Cornell.
-Find their thesis report [here](https://courses.ece.cornell.edu/ece6930/ECE6930_Spring16_Final_MEng_Reports/SLAM/Real-time%20ROSberryPi%20SLAM%20Robot.pdf).
+Find their project report [here](https://courses.ece.cornell.edu/ece6930/ECE6930_Spring16_Final_MEng_Reports/SLAM/Real-time%20ROSberryPi%20SLAM%20Robot.pdf).

 ## Required Packages